 But now many people are re-discovering this dietary intervention.
 It can carry huge benefits if it is done right: weight loss, increased energy, reversal of type 2 diabetes and many other things.
 Plus, you’ll save time and money.

-IF as a weight loss approach has been around in various forms for ages, but was highly popularized in 2012 by BBC broadcast journalist Dr. Michael Mosley’s TV documentary Eat Fast, Live Longer and book The Fast Diet, followed by journalist Kate Harrison’s book The 5:2 Diet based on her own experience, and subsequently by Dr. Jason Fung’s 2016 bestseller The Obesity Code.
+IF as a weight loss approach has been around in various forms for ages.
+It was highly popularized in 2012 by BBC broadcast journalist Dr. Michael Mosley’s TV documentary Eat Fast, Live Longer and book The Fast Diet.
+This was followed by journalist Kate Harrison’s book The 5:2 Diet based on her own experience, and subsequently by Dr. Jason Fung’s 2016 bestseller The Obesity Code.
 IF generated a steady positive buzz as anecdotes of its effectiveness proliferated.

 Fung successfully combines plenty of research, his clinical experience, and sensible nutrition advice, and also addresses the socioeconomic forces conspiring to make us fat.
-He is very clear that we should eat more fruits and veggies, fiber, healthy protein, and fats, and avoid sugar, refined grains, processed foods, and for God’s sake, stop snacking.
+He is very clear that we should eat more fruits and veggies, fiber, healthy protein, and fats.
+We want to avoid sugar, refined grains, processed foods, and for God’s sake, stop snacking.
 Check, check, check, I agree.
 The only part that was still questionable in my mind was the intermittent fasting part.

 According to “Cell Metabolism Journal” “Intermittent fasting (IF) improves cardiometabolic health; however, it is unknown whether these effects are due solely to weight loss.